VVS-MICH/Hostfully-QA-Assessment/README.md

 # Hostfully-QA-Assessment

-Automated Tests for Computer Database
-This repository contains automated tests for the Computer Database demo application.
+This repo contains automated tests for the Computer Database demo application at [here](https://computer-database.gatling.io/)

 ## Installation
 To install the necessary dependencies, run the following command: